Your build is a terminal.

 Build Attestation

 Automatic provenance baked into every job: runner hostname, OS, arch, repo, branch, commit, and workspace checksum.
-Supply-chain ready without extra tooling.

 The difference is the terminal.